stratosphere/stratosphere/docs/0.5/index.markdown

 <section id="broadcast_variables">
 ### Broadcast Variables

-Broadcast Variables allow to broadcast data to all nodes executing an operator.
+Broadcast Variables allow to broadcast computation results to all nodes executing an operator.
 The following example shows how to set a broadcast variable and how to access it within an operator.

 {% highlight java %}
 // in getPlan() method